Minor in Computer Science

 - Students in Math/CS major in the Mathematics Department CANNOT minor in Computer Science.

-Scheduling notes: CSE 15L is waived for all CS Minor students.
-You must contact the CSE Peer Advisers for course clearance via Tritonlink when you enroll into CSE 12, since CSE 15L is listed as a co-requisite for CSE 12.
+Prerequisite notes: CSE 30 and CSE 15L is waived for all CS Minor students.
+You must contact the CSE Peer Advisers for course clearance via Tritonlink when you enroll into CSE 100.

 Still not sure which class to take first?
 Start by reading the CSE Course Placement Advice page.